JesseTsang/autocomplete_api/README.md

 ## Introduction

-- This is a delierable for the Airgraft coding challenge.
+- This is a deliverable for the Airgraft coding challenge.
 Details of the challenge please see the PDF file.

 ## About the API Algorithm